The Value of Key Performance Indicators: Unlock Your Data

 If you choose to focus your limited attention span on Web analytics, rewards await.

-You gain deeper understanding of your site visitors.
+You gain a deeper understanding of your site visitors.
 You can improve user experience.
-You get the opportunity to make smart decisions and improve resource allocation.
+You have the opportunity to make informed decisions and optimize resource allocation.
 And you get the ticket to a greater return on your Web investment.
 These rewards come only if you have adopted an action orientation.

-An action orientation for your KPI program starts with developing your selection criteria.
-The KPIs must be relevant, timely and instantly useful.
+An action-oriented approach to your KPI program begins with developing your selection criteria.
+The KPIs must be relevant, timely, and instantly applicable.
 Resist the urge to showcase everything and start small.
-For example, just five data-points — traffic/reach, search, satisfaction, actions and outcomes — can be a satisfying beginning to your work.
+For example, just five data points — traffic/reach, search, satisfaction, actions, and outcomes — can be a satisfying beginning to your work.
 Once you have the KPIs locked in, the next critical step is scheduling reports.
-I recommend not less than quarterly.
-Reports should also keep the audience in mind and be edited for their particular needs and attention span.
+I recommend at least quarterly.
+Reports should also be tailored to the audience in mind and edited for their specific needs and attention span.
 Finally, do not neglect meetings.
-Sending out an email link will not do if you want to a reputation for action.
+Sending out an email link will not suffice if you want to establish a reputation for taking action.

-The action orientation follows a cycle of its own — identify the problem, the metric, your hypothesis, fix the problem, test the fix, analyze the results and take action to modify the fix as needed.
+The action orientation follows a cycle of its own: identify the problem, the metric, and your hypothesis; fix the problem; test the fix; analyze the results; and take action to modify the fix as needed.
 Then the cycle starts anew.

 MAKE THOSE KPI REPORTS AUDIENCE-CENTRIC

-Making your KPI reports audience centric is one of the keys to success.
-At the AF Portal, for example, we identified three key groups who needed regular KPI reports.
+Making your KPI reports audience-centric is one key to success.
+At the AF Portal, for example, we identified three key groups that needed regular KPI reports.

 The second group was content managers for the 20 Major Commands at the USAF.
-These team members had responsibility over the growth and maintenance of the AF Portal and its adoption at the headquarters command and the various Air Force Bases at that command.
-They also worked to disseminate policy, seed adoption and all the other day-to-day operational details of running their Intranet.
+These team members were responsible for the growth and maintenance of the AF Portal, as well as its adoption at the headquarters command and the various Air Force bases within that command.
+They also worked to disseminate policy, seed adoption, and all the other day-to-day operational details of running their Intranet.
 For this group, we identified seven KPIs that mattered.
 They would get these metrics on a routine schedule.
 These KPIs included the first three the executives got, plus four more: top entry (to capture popularity), feedback, page influence (to get at top editorials/stories), and savings (to monetize the top ten downloaded documents, which helped the team get their arms around return on investment and changing the business of publishing content).

 The third group was the AF Portal team, responsible for the day-to-day operations of the enterprise effort.
 Here, team members got all seven metrics that the Content Managers got, along with three more: adoption (to capture registered users), loyalty (to get at time per page and trends) and help desk (where we pinpointed the metric to problem types only, although other help desk metrics were circulated to another team more focused on that part of the effort).